probaxeoxebra/probaMinkoski/Interese/ThreeDimensions.md

 ![GeoGebra Views](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/GeoGebraViews/GeoGebra%20Views.png "Comparing 2D and 3D Views for Euclid and Minkowski")

+When working on a three-dimensional enviroenment for spacetime, the Euclidean 2D View should be regarded as if time increases from the computer screen towards us.
+We can alternatively consider that we are looking towards the past.

 The following figures are snapshots from pairs of three-dimensional GeoGebra Views (Right) and their two-dimensional counterparts (Left).

 First, we see the standard euclidean 2D (x,y) and 3D (x,y,z) views at the published version of GeoGebra.